 "The Long Road to 1.0" (a.k.a 'the Big Bug Bash')

 The road to version 1.0 would prove to be a long and winding one, cornered by mysterious bugs and crashes.
 At one point I was ready to drop the whole project, frustrated by the numerous bugs, but somehow I persisted.
-Below is the abbreviated history:
+Below is the abbreviated beta history:

-beta 0.6 - (June 7th, 1999) Access slider and a simple volume control added.
+beta 0.6 - (June 7th, 1999) Song position slider and a simple volume control added.
 Followed by 0.6.1 (bugfixes), 0.6.5 (support for other audio-formats besides MP3) and 0.6.6 (ID3 v1 support), 0.6.7 and 0.6.8.

 beta 0.7 - (July 1th, 1999) The Preference-window was added together with features like 'Append playlists', 'Autoplay loaded playlists', 'Random playback' and 'Helptexts'.
 0.7.1, 0.7.3 and 0.7.5 followed shortly (with 0.7.5, offering the 'Appearance' feature; a predecessor to skins; you could change the appearance of the slider and the buttons)